 - Assistance with scheduling (making contacts and coordinating) medical appointments including, but not limited to appointments with:

 - Physicians;

 - Physical therapists;

 - Occupational therapists; and

-- Speech therapists;
+- Speech therapists.

-- Assistance in arranging medical transportation depending on the needs and preferences of the recipient with:
+- Assistance in arranging medical transportation depending on the needs and preferences of the beneficiary with:

 - Medicaid emergency medical transportation;

 - Medicaid non-emergency medical transportation;

 - Public transportation; and

-- Private transportation;
+- Private transportation.

-- Accompany the recipient to medical appointments and provide assistance throughout the appointment.
+- Accompanying the beneficiary to medical appointments and provide assistance